 Dokin vs Whalesync: which sync tool fits your workflow?

-Dokin polls Notion on a schedule and pushes one-way to Google Sheets for ~$10/month.
-Whalesync is real-time 2-way sync across multiple databases (Notion, Airtable, Webflow, Postgres) for $49+/month.
+Dokin polls Notion on an hourly to weekly schedule and pushes one-way to Google Sheets, free tier with paid plans from about $10/month.
+Whalesync is real-time 2-way sync across multiple databases (Notion, Airtable, Webflow, Postgres) from $40/month.
 If you only need Notion to Google Sheets in real time, both directions, a third tool fits better.

 Dokin